 People live in an environment that meets their needs.
-Woodside House is a detached house located in a residential area of Baglan that has local amenities and transport links.
+Yr Hafan is a detached property located in a residential area of Pontardulais that has local amenities and transport links.
 The home is set over three levels and benefits from communal space that enables people to spend time alone or with the company of others if they prefer.
 There are enough bathrooms and toilets within the service which are clean and in working order, there is a kitchen with separate dining room and lounge.
-There is a large external garden area which is organised with seating and areas of interest but there are areas which are tired looking and need attention which was discussed with the manager.
+There is an external paved garden area which is organised with seating and areas of interest.

-The property is mostly well maintained, warm, welcoming, and clean.
-The property appeared clean throughout.
+The property is well maintained, warm, welcoming, and clean.
 There is a system of monitoring and auditing in place but this requires strengthening.
-We discussed with the manager the need to ensure that health and safety monitoring was strengthened and a programme for renewal and development of the property is put in place.
+We discussed with the manager the need to ensure that health and safety monitoring was strengthened.
 People are cared for in bedrooms which are comfortable, decorated to their taste and contains personal items but some could be further personalised.
 People are free to access their rooms or communal space as they wish and are encouraged to make their bedrooms as personal as possible.
-Some bedrooms do not have privacy locks on the doors.
-We discussed this with the manager who agreed to address this immediately.

 People can be assured they live in a safe environment.
 On arrival we found the main entrance secure, we were asked for identification and to sign the visitors book before being permitted entry to the home.
 The environment is homely and mostly clutter free with hazards reduced as far as possible.
+However, we found the ground floor hallway to be cluttered with hoists which needed to be stored correctly and not obstructing the hallway.
+The manager assured us this would be addressed.
 Harmful chemicals are locked away safely.
-Safety checks to the building include gas and electric and repairs are completed without delay.
+Safety checks to the building include gas, electric and repairs are completed without delay.
 There is a fire safety risk assessment in place and all residents have a Personal Emergency Evacuation Plan (PEEP) which is important as this document guides staff on how to evacuate people in the event of an emergency.